nterreri/thesis/report/appendix.md

         return macrotopic
 < object

-> object setAnotherUserVar python
-    '''To set another uservar for the purpose of demonstrating the inconsistent internal state caused by setting uservariables through python macros while also using the <get> rivescript tag during the processing of the same reply''' currentUserid = rs.current_user()
-    rs.set_uservar(currentUserid, "anotherUserVar", "anotherValue")
-< object

-> object setAnotherNumericalVar python
-    '''To set another numerical uservar for the purpose of demonstrating the inconsistent internal state caused by setting uservariables through python macros while also using the <get> rivescript tag during the processing of the same reply'''
-    currentUserid = rs.current_user()
-    currentValue = rs.get_uservar(currentUserid, "anotherNumericalVar")
-    newValue = int(currentValue) - 1
-    rs.set_uservar(currentUserid, "anotherNumericalVar", str(newValue))
-< object

 > object moveToNextTopic python
     '''To send a message to the rivescript to match against an internal trigger and trigger a topic change'''
     rivescriptInterpreter = rs

     currentUserid = rivescriptInterpreter.current_user()
+    rivescriptInterpreter.reply(currentUserid,
-    rivescriptInterpreter.reply(currentUserid, "internal matcher to move to the next topic") return rivescriptInterpreter.reply(currentUserid, "next top")
+                        "internal matcher to move to the next topic") return rivescriptInterpreter.reply(currentUserid, "next top")
 < object

 > object setNextTopic python
     '''To set the next topic within the parameter uservariable passed in as an argument for the userid for which the reply containing the macro call is being executed.
-Will set this variable to None when there are no topics left''' from concerns import rivescriptmacros
+Will set this variable to None when there are no topics left'''
+    from concerns import rivescriptmacros
     from concerns import topics
     rivescriptInterpreter = rs